IBM-Cloud/Kitura-Starter/README.md

  INFO: listen(socket:port:) HTTPServer.swift line 128 - Listening on port 8090
 ```

 Once the server starts, you should see the message _Listening on port 8090_ as shown above.
-Note that the executable file is located in the `.build/debug` directory: `./.build/debug/Kitura-Starter-Bluemix`.
+Note that the executable file is located in the `.build/debug` directory: `./.build/debug/Kitura-Starter`.

-3) Open your browser at [http://localhost:8090](http://localhost:8090) to access the welcome page for the Kitura-Starter-Bluemix app.
+3) Open your browser at [http://localhost:8090](http://localhost:8090) to access the welcome page for the Kitura-Starter app.
 This page displays static HTML content served from the Kitura-based server application.
 You can explore the `public` folder in the repo to see the HTML file and related resources (e.g. images, CSS file)

 4) To access a plain text greeting, point your browser to [http://localhost:8090/hello](http://localhost:8090/hello).